 PARENT/TEACHER CONFERENCES: For preschool aged children, the teaching team meets with each child's parents/guardians to discuss the child's progress in the program.
 These parent/teacher conferences occur in the fall, winter, and in the spring.
 For infants/toddlers, the teaching team meets with each child's parents/guardians four times per year, in the fall, winter, spring and summer.
 The conference is a time when parents can work with teachers to develop goals and recommend activities for the classroom and the home to support the child's learning.
-Typically these parent/teacher conferences are expected to occur at in person meetings or home visits, due to COVID-19, these conferences may occur outdoors, or in a safe space mutually agreed upon between the parents/ guardians and staff that allows for proper mask usage, social distancing and ventilation.
+Typically these parent/teacher conferences are expected to occur at in person meetings or home visits.

-COMPREHENSIVE FAMILY SUPPORT SERVICES: The goal of comprehensive family support services is to assist each family in getting the supports and services needed to ensure a successful experience for both the child and the family.
+COMPREHENSIVE FAMILY SUPPORT SERVICES: The goal of comprehensive family support services is to assist each family in getting the support and services needed to ensure a successful experience for both the child and the family.
 Each child and family has the services of a full interdisciplinary team, which may consist of: Teacher Assistant, Teacher, Family Advocate, Education Supervisor, Family & Community Engagement Supervisor, Health & Nutrition Services Manager, Intervention Support Specialist, Mental Health Specialist, Dietician and/or other appropriate staff.